grafana/agent/docs/windows.md

 ## Security

-The config by default is installed alongside the Agent itself, depending on your configuration you may not want that for security reasons and instead make it protected.
-You can do that by changing the files attributes or changing the config via `nssm.exe" set "Grafana Agent" AppParameters "--config.file=\"CustomDirectory\agent-config.yaml\""`, then restarting the service.
+The Agent configuration is installed alongside the Agent itself, by default.
+Depending on your configuration, you may not want that for security reasons and may instead want to make it protected.
+You can do that by changing the files attributes or changing the configuration via `nssm.exe" set "Grafana Agent" AppParameters "--config.file=\"CustomDirectory\agent-config.yaml\""`, then restarting the service.

 ## Uninstall